gxxxh/cloud_manager/README.md

 ## Code Genrate Usage

-In order to call the cloud sdk api in the same way, we format different cloud code into the same pattern.
+In order to call the cloud sdk api in the same way, we format different cloud code into the same pattern(`Std API`).
 For example, in openstack, there are cloud resources like server and image, and each resource is related to a lot of operation(create, update, delete...).
 So we generate a function for each operation separately, the function takes a xxxRequest struct as input and a xxxResponse struct as returns.

 ```go
 // action function